 - Comply with the EMC information provided by the manufacturer of the converter.
-This is how you prevent the limit values stipulated by IEC/EN 61000-6-2 IEC/EN 61000-6-4 for the drive system (consisting of the machine and converter) from being exceeded. - You must put appropriate EMC measures in place.
+This is how you prevent limit values according to IEC/EN 61000-6-2 ....
+IEC/EN 61000-6-4 for the drive system (consisting of the machine and converter) from being exceeded. - You must put appropriate EMC measures in place.